sunmaximus/react-router-and-redux-login/README.md

 # Descriptions:
-This is a web site that utilize react, react-router, and redux.
+This is a web site that utilize react, react-router, redux, and simple JWT authentication.

 ## Project Structure